mottensmann/GCalignR/cran-comments.md

 There were no ERRORs or WARNINGs or Notes

 ## win_build check results
-There were no ERRORs or WARNINGs and 1 Note:
+There were no ERRORs or WARNINGs and 2 Notes:
 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Meinolf Ottensmann <meinolf.ottensmann@web.de>'
 * Found the following (possibly) invalid DOIs: